 - Create integrated solutions to manage ecosystem service sustainability for people and ecosystems.

 Project proposals that sit slightly outside the key themes but offer students outstanding training opportunities, especially in the interdisciplinary or industry led areas, may be considered for funding.

 Suitable projects will be uploaded to our website once approved and targeted marketing will direct candidates to the website to view project descriptions.
-Therefore, the earlier they are submitted, the more marketing exposure they will have.

 The CDT and NERC are keen to promote interdisciplinary working, we also aim to attract excellent students from a variety of disciplines.

 Note that supervisory teams must include members from at least two of the GW4 partner institutions.
 There is no maximum number of supervisors that can be on the supervisory team for a project and projects can also be submitted and led by CEH and BGS (as long they are co-supervised by one of the four academics partners).

 Most of the studentships will be of 3.5 years’ duration.
 Our award has been calculated on this basis.
 Applications for a longer duration will be considered on a case-by-case basis, as the grant allows for flexibility.